3001 HUMAN HEALTH BUILDING

 SON Direct Admission Requirements:

-- Student’s must have earned a cumulative high school grade-point average (GPA) of 3.5 or higher at the time of application to Oakland University;
+- Student’s must have earned a non-weighted high school grade-point average (GPA) of 3.5 or higher at the completion of their Junior year or following the sixth semester;

-- At least one semester of high school Biology completed prior to the senior year with a final course grade of B or higher; and
+- Two semesters of high school Biology completed prior to the senior year with both semesters’ final course grades B or higher; and

-- At least one semester of high school Chemistry completed prior to the senior year with a final course grade of B or higher.
+- Two semesters of high school Chemistry completed prior to the senior year with both semesters’ final course grades B or higher.

-- As part of the Holistic Admissions Process, supplemental materials may be required to be submitted in order to be considered for direct admission to the Basic-BSN Track (for example, an essay).
+- Supplemental materials may be required to be considered for direct admission to the Basic-BSN.

 Progression in the SON as a Direct Admission Basic-BSN Student

 Students admitted to the Basic-BSN track by direct admission are required to attend OU full-time.
-Direct admission students will complete all of the Basic-BSN prerequisite courses on their first attempt, during their first academic year, and are required to achieve a final course grade of B- or higher in each course, and obtain a combined GPA of 3.0 or higher in five prerequisite courses (BIO 1200 , BIO 2006 , CHM 1040 , CHM 2010 , and PSY 1000 ) in order to progress in the Basic-BSN track.
-Students with AP or IB credits in any prerequisite course will be considered placed out of the course and will not have to complete the course in their first academic year.
-Any direct admission student who does not meet the aforementioned requirements on the first attempt will forfeit their seat in the BSN program.
+Direct admission students will take all of the Basic-BSN prerequisite courses during their first academic year, and are required to achieve a final course grade of B or higher in each course, and obtain a combined GPA of 3.2 or higher in five prerequisite courses (BIO 1200 , BIO 2006 , CHM 1040 , CHM 2010 , and PSY 1000 ) in order to progress in the Basic-BSN track.
+Students with AP or IB scores in any prerequisite course will be considered placed out of the course and will not have to complete the course in their first academic year.
+Any direct admission student who does not meet the aforementioned requirements will forfeit their seat in the BSN program.